sanemat/hubot-lets-party/README.md

 Are you ready?
 Let's Party!

-If hubot has launched/restarted, then this shown.
+If hubot has launched/restarted, then It's Party Time.

 See [`src/lets-party.coffee`](src/lets-party.coffee) for full documentation.